RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Method

-We train our model using maximum likelihood estimation with a multi-task loss that covers the objectives described in \Cref{subsection:marginaldecoding} and \Cref{subsection:jointdecoding}.
+We train our model using maximum likelihood estimation with a multitask loss that covers the objectives described in \cref{subsection:marginaldecoding} and \cref{subsection:jointdecoding}.
 Formally, we batchwise minimize the negative log-likelihood for forecasting the ground truth trajectories.

-where $N$ is number of samples in a batch, $\lambda^{\text{marginal}}$ is a tunable weighting factor.
-We optimize this objective with multiple trajectories per agent by backpropagating only the error for the trajectories that are closest to the ground truth trajectories\footnote{Also referred to as winner-takes-all \citep{shi2022motion} or loss with hard assignment \citep{zhang2024real}.}.
-We measure the distance to the ground truth using the $\ell_2$-norm.
-For marginal forecasts $\mathcal{P}_{1:T}^\text{marginal}$, we select the best trajectory index $\hat{k}$ per agent.
-For joint forecasts $\mathcal{P}_{1:T}^\text{joint}$, we select the best set of trajectories at the same index $\hat{k}$ for agent pairs (cf. \Cref{fig:per-agent-to-multi-agent}).
+where $\bm{x}$ are inputs (see \Cref{subsection:sceneencoder}), $\bm{y}$ are targets (i.e., trajectories), $N$ is the number of samples in a batch, $\lambda$ is a tunable weighting factor.
+Following \cite{shi2022motion, zhang2024real}, we optimize our objective by backpropagating only the loss for the trajectories that are closest to the ground truth trajectories.
+We measure the distance to the ground truth using the $L_2$-distance (see \cite{zhang2024real}).
+For marginal forecasts $\mathcal{P}_{1:T, 1:K}^\text{marginal}$, we select the best trajectory index $k$ for each agent individually.
+For joint forecasts $\mathcal{P}_{1:T,1:K}^\text{joint}$, we select the best set of trajectories at the same index (see \Cref{fig:per-agent-to-multi-agent} right).